Commercial blueberry production in Minnesota and Wisconsin

 Always use soil testing to assess and adjust soil pH.
 A soil pH of 4.5 to 5.5 is optimum for blueberry production.
 A pH higher than 5.8 may cause iron chlorosis, characterized by interveinal yellowing of the leaves.
 If the pH is too high, add acid peat or sulfur to the soil according to soil test results.
 Fine-textured soils with pH values above 7.0 should not be used unless the top 18" of soil are amended with an equal volume of acid peat moss and further acidified if necessary.
 The peat moss will break down over time; organic mulch materials should replenish the level of organic matter in the soil as they decompose.

 Elemental sulfur can be used to lower pH.
 Because it reacts slowly with the soil, elemental sulfur should be applied and incorporated to plow depth the year before planting.
 The soil type, present pH, and the desired pH are used to determine the amount of elemental sulfur needed.
 Table 3 provides guidelines for elemental sulfur use.
 Test soil pH again three to four months after initial application.
-If soil pH is not in the desired range, reapply according to Table 3.
+If soil pH is not in the desired range, reapply according to the table below.

 |lb./1000 ft2||lb./acre||lb./1000 ft2||lb./acre|